To view open OVW Funding Opportunities, click here.

 (3) Strengthening the federal response to such crimes; and,

 (4) Improving access to local, regional, state, and federal crime information databases and criminal justice information systems.

 Recording Notice: Portions of this consultation will be recorded for the purpose of technical quality assurances.
 In the event of any technical failure, the recordings will serve as a backup source for the written summary to be presented to the U.S. Department of Justice Office on Violence Against Women.

 New!
-The 2022 Update on the Status of Tribal Consultation Recommendations is now available.
+The 2022 Summary Report from the 17th Annual Government-to-Government Tribal Consultation is now available.